SMH: Authorities Leak ‘Empire’ Actor Bryshere Gray’s Bizarre Police Interview After Domestic Violence Arrest

 Remember when we reported that ‘Empire’ actor Bryshere Gray was arrested in Arizona last summer for allegedly abusing his wife?
-Police have leaked their interrogation hey had with the star after he was arrested and he makes no sense at all!
+Goodyear Police have leaked interrogation footage with the star after he was arrested and he makes no sense at all!

 Gray, best known for playing Hakeem Lyon on the canceled Fox show was arrested on charges including kidnapping and domestic violence after his wife reportedly had to escaped him at a gas station, slipping away to call for help.
 She said he had been abusing her and holding her hostage for hours before she got away.
 He was later arrested after a standoff with a local SWAT team.